Do Fence Post Spikes [Or Anchors] Work?

 How To Use Fence Post Spikes?

-To use fence post anchors, place them where you want your fence to be, then drive them into the ground with driving tools and a sledgehammer.
+Place fence post anchors where you want your fence to be, then drive them into the ground with driving tools and a sledgehammer.

 Using a spirit level, check if they are vertically aligned.
 You can then insert the fence posts and secure them.